 I know many people who used to refuse to go on a camping trip because of having to spend a night in a cramped tent.
-Being able to stand up in your tent might sound like a dream, but it is possible and also affordable!
-Many camping enthusiasts will opt for a small lightweight options but even I like to have the space to stand in my tent.
+Standing up in your tent might sound like a dream, but it is possible and affordable!
+Many camping enthusiasts will opt for small, lightweight options, and I even like to have the space to stand in my tent.

-Having the space to stand up, change clothes, get washed, and simply get out of the rain without being forced to sit or lay down is the key to a great camping trip.
-Many of us have had one of those trips where we have a sore neck or back and have wished we had brought a bigger tent to make things comfy – I know I sure have at least!
+Having the space to stand up, change clothes, get washed, and get out of the rain without being forced to sit or lie down is the key to a great camping trip.
+Many of us have had one of those trips where we have a sore neck or back and have wished we had brought a bigger tent to make things comfy – I know I sure have, at least!

 In this article, I will explore and recommend the best tall tents you can stand up in.
-I have used all of these at some point, whether that be simply to review the tent or, I own them outright and use them regularly.
+I have used all of these at some point, whether to review the tent or to own them outright and use them regularly.

-Note: You will need to buy the 6 person or 8 person models to ensure enough headroom for standing up.
-The 4 person tent on has 4 ft.
-8 in. headroom.
+Note: You will need to buy the 6-person or 8-person models to ensure enough headroom for standing up.
+The 4-person tent has 4 ft.
+8 in. of headroom.

 This tent is one of the best summer camping tents, more so if you want a larger capacity and the ability to stand up.
-Like it says in the name the main selling point of the Coleman Dark Room Skydome is the ability to have a darker interior and keep the sunlight out.
-This does a great job at both keeping the sunlight out and because of the reflective nature of the materials, the temperature is a little cooler than a standard tent.
+As it says in the name, the Coleman Dark Room Skydome’s main selling point is its ability to have a darker interior and keep the sunlight out.
+This does a great job at both keeping the sunlight out and, because of the reflective nature of the materials, the temperature is a little cooler than a standard tent.

 Set up is super easy and will take camping enthusiasts just a couple of minutes.
-If you are new to setting up tents I recommend doing a dry run in your backyard simply so you don’t get overwhelmed while out in the wilderness.
-Even then you will be set up within 15 minutes as a newcomer to camping.
+If you are new to setting up tents, I recommend doing a dry run in your backyard so you don’t get overwhelmed while in the wilderness.
+Even then, you will be set up within 15 minutes as a newcomer to camping.

-If you are looking for a cabin tent then the CORE Instant Cabin Tents are a great choice and likely the best available when thinking about value for money.
-The 9 person model has a 75 inch maximum height while the 6 person one has a 72 inch height.
+If you are looking for a cabin tent, the CORE Instant Cabin Tents are a great choice and likely the best available when considering value for money.
+The 9-person model has a 75-inch maximum height, while the 6-person one has a 72-inch height.
 Both are suitable to stand up in.

 The bag the tent comes in is more than large enough to make packing up after your trip a breeze.
-The trip I used this tent on was cut short due to some truly terrible weather and flood alerts, and I was able to pack everything back up and into the car within 10 mins.
+The trip I used this tent on was cut short due to some terrible weather and flood alerts, and I could pack everything back up and into the car within 10 minutes.